SURFscz/SRAMsync/README.md

 ## Invocation

 The SRAMsync package contains an executable called: `sync-with-sram`.
 It takes a single argument and options.
-This argument is a YAML configuration file that tells where to find the LDAP to sync from, baseDN, bindDN and password.
+This argument is either a YAML configuration file that tells where to find the LDAP to sync from, baseDN, bindDN and password, or it is a path to a directory containing at least one configuration file.
 The configuration file also tells what groups need to be synced and what they will be called in the destination LDAP.

 ## Structure of sync-with-sram